vetienne74/hpcscan/README.md

 ## Environment script (mandatory)

-In order to compile and run hpcscan, you need to source one of the files in ./env
+In order to compile and run hpcscan, you need to source one of the files in the directory `./env`

 Example

 `source ./env/setEnvMarsGccCuda.sh`

-> **For a new system, you would need to create a file for your system (take example from one of the existing files)**
+:bell: **For a new system, you would need to create a file for your system** (take example from one of the existing files)

 # Compilation

 ## Makefile

-Go to ./build, and use the command
+Go to `./build`, and use the command `make`

-`make`

 [Display command output](misc/fileForReadme/make.txt)

+Executable can be found in `./bin/hpcscan`

-> If hpcscan environment has not been set (see [Environment script (mandatory)](#environment-script-mandatory)), compilation will abort.
+:bell: If hpcscan environment has not been set (see [Environment script (mandatory)](#environment-script-mandatory)), compilation will abort.

 By default, hpcscan is compiled in single in precision

-To compile in double precision
+To compile in double precision: `make precision=double`

-`make precision=double`

-Executable is ./bin/hpcscan

 ## Enabled test modes